Information

 Auslan interpreting is provided at a number of our talks, performances and events.
 Look for the Auslan symbol displayed on the event page.

-Audio Described Performances
+Audio Described & Assistive Listening Performances

 Assistive Listening

-At Assistive listening performances during the Fremantle Biennale, audio content can be streamed to an audience members smart device, which can be accessed via their Bluetooth headset or earphones.
+At assistive listening performances during the Fremantle Biennale, audio content can be streamed to an audience members smart device, which can be accessed via their Bluetooth headset or earphones.

 Open Captioning

 Open captioning allows people who are hard of hearing or Deaf to read accurate text displays of a performance or event on a screen.
-Check the event pages for more information.

 Tactile Tours